chanattan/CNM/README.md

 At the bottom of the Jupyter notebook you will find both Evaluation and Experiment results cells, the first evaluates according to the defined metrics in the article.
 The latter compares and displays them with manual input taken from the earlier cell.
 More details on how the comparison is made is available in the article.

 ## Other
 The other folders are mainly related to the article's presentation, you can check them out if you want.
 Some figures may be outdated, please refer to the code or the article for more reliable information.
+You can find videos with not-up-to-date visualizations but still the same CNM shown in the folder "videos".
+Also, "experiments.*" videos were first-shot videos of the comparison between CNM and SFM.
+CBS-MAPF was not included at first at it only ran for the first three maps.

 # Related article